 Hen parties don’t have to be all about splurging the cash on activities or getting dressed up for raucous nights out (though there’s nothing wrong with that!).
-Throw a hen party night in and they can be fun, cosy, and really personal instead.
+Throw a hen party night in that’s fun, cosy, and really personal instead.
 If you know your bride would prefer partying with her closest pals in comfort to venturing out for a spa day or hitting the VIP section of a nightclub, we’ve got some ideas for you.
-Read on for our tips on how to throw the best girl’s night in hen party ever.
+Read on for our tips on how to throw the best night in hen party ever.

 Location, location, location.

 Has one of the hens got a beautiful living room with space for the whole crew?
-Perfect, ask her if she’ll consider hosting.
-If not, there are plenty of incredible homes to rent – our Patchwork newlywed Ismay went here and it looked incredible – beautiful interiors, a short hop from the sea, and plenty of room for everyone.
+Perfect, ask them if they’ll consider hosting.
+If not, there are plenty of incredible homes to rent – our Ismay went here for her hen party and it looked incredible – beautiful interiors, a short hop from the sea, and plenty of room for everyone.

 Dress the part